Our Journey Continues from Melbourne to Perth!!!!

 The Next Morning

-The campsite was quite busy as it was currently school holidays and we didn’t want to cause to much of a commotion.
-As soon as we took the drone out the bag, some kids near by spotted it and came over to watch.
+The campsite was quite busy as it was currently school holidays and we didn’t want to cause too much of a commotion.
+As soon as we took the drone out of the bag, some kids nearby spotted it and came over to watch.
 We flew the drone up and away from the camp and towards the mountains and the clouds.

 Then suddenly something happened to our drone.
 It was at this point where our stress levels went from “OMG this is amazing to, I don’t care let’s just get out of here!!”